 Measures to curb any potential community transmission has also involved the cancellation of public holidays.
-Khmer New Year, which usually take places in April, was officially rescheduled for 17-21 August, and the three-day Water Festival in late October has also been cancelled.
+Khmer New Year, which usually take places in April, was officially rescheduled for 17-21 August, and the three-day Water Festival 30 October- 1 November has also been cancelled.